 Now one of those hacking businesses may well be helping the FBI try to break into the iPhone of one of the San Bernardino killers.

-Late Monday, the FBI abruptly put its legal fight with Apple on hold, announcing that an "outside party" had come forward with a way to unlock the phone.
-If it works, it could render Apple's forced cooperation unnecessary.
+Late Monday, the FBI abruptly put its legal fight with Apple on hold, announcing that an "outside party" had come forward with a possible way to unlock the phone.
+In an update for reporters Thursday, FBI Director James Comey said the method "may work."
+If so, it could render Apple's forced cooperation unnecessary.

 The announcement has thrown a spotlight on a group of digital forensics companies, contractors and freelance consultants that make a living cracking security protections on phones and computers.
-In effect, they're legally exploiting software and hardware flaws in products.
+Comey said the publicity around the Apple case encouraged such people to come forward with new ideas.

-Success can mean big bucks and recognition in their field.
-But most of the companies keep a very low profile.
-Since the bulk of their business is with governments and law enforcement, there's no reason to for them to market themselves to companies or regular people.
+Most such companies keep a very low profile.
+Since the bulk of their business is with governments and law enforcement, there's no reason to for them to advertise their services.
 In addition, it's in their interest to keep exactly what they do under wraps, said Christopher Soghoian, principal technology expert for the ACLU.

 "The companies won't share their secrets.
 It's their special sauce," Soghoian said.
 "And they certainly won't tell Apple how they're doing what they're doing."